 Eddie: No, that's Lars.
 I like watching you fight.

-In Final Fantasy IX this is alluded to when Zidane is helping the princess escape.
+Final Fantasy IX alluded to this when Zidane is helping the princess escape.
 This is after he chased her around the castle, watched her jump off a tower and then swing to safety using a street decoration.

 "Wow, you're really athletic.
 I think I'm falling for you"

-Little Busters: In Kurugaya's route, Riki, who himself is a MoeNon-Action Guy, is mainly attracted to her because of how cool she is.
+Little Busters!: In Kurugaya's route, Riki, who himself is a MoeNon-Action Guy, is mainly attracted to her because of how cool she is.
 The other male childhood friends find this inexplicable, as to them she's just terrifying.
-(Though to be fair, she'd far sooner hurt one of them than someone cute like Riki.)

 A very downplayed example occurs in Tokimeki Memorial Girl's Side 2 with Hikami.
 Go touring with him on your second-year field trip and he'll attempt to lift a giant staff to fulfill the superstition that any man who can do so will have great success in life.
 The heroine suggests she should try, too, but Hikami tells her the superstition is Different for Girls: a woman who manages to lift the staff will be high-strung and dominate her husband.
 Hikami then muses to himself that things would certainly be interesting if the two of you were together, then quickly blushes and tells you that he didn't say anything and to forget it.
 This is especially surprising because Hikami is a bespectacledLovable Nerd who constantly enforces school rules, and he's normally attracted to your high Study stat instead.